lammps/lammps/doc/src/pair_lj_relres.rst

 Here are some guidelines for using the pair_style *lj/relres* command.

 In general, RelRes focuses on the speedup of pairwise interactions between all LJ sites.
-Importantly, it does not at all effect any other settings, flags, etc. that would be used in a molecular simulation with the conventional LJ potential.
+Importantly, it works with any settings, flags (e.g., :doc:`newton <newton>` flags, :doc:`special_bonds <special_bonds>` settings) that can be used in a molecular simulation with the conventional LJ potential.
 In particular, all intramolecular topology with its energetics (i.e., bonds, angles, etc.) remains unaltered.

 At the most basic level in the RelRes framework, all sites are mapped into clusters.
 Each cluster is just a collection of sites bonded together (the